teejcoder/aus-stargazers/README.md

 ## Optimizations

 More work in cross-browser optimisation.
 Design works as intended on Chrome but not Firefox.
-Other browsers haven't been used. ntation?
-Did you cache your assets?
-Things that you write in this section are **GREAT** to bring up in interviews and you can use this section as reference when studying for technical interviews! -->
+Other browsers haven't been used.

 ## Lessons Learned:
 Very fun project - amazing to get data back from NASA!